Stephy-Crown/Stephy-Crown/README.md

 - :zap: In my free time, I read tech articles, listen to music , try out new cooking recipes, read books and spend time with friends and family.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/stephanie-udemezue-4a858b190/)
 - ⚡ Fun fact: One of my favorite life hacks is knowing how to turn a single meal into three different new menus.
-I also love singing and listening myself sing(especially when I'm alone).
+I also love singing and listening to myself sing (especially when I'm alone).
 Most times I record myself singing, just to play and listen to my song/my voice over and over again (smiles).
 ---

 ### :hammer_and_wrench: Languages and Tools :